gt4cap/extraction/howtodias.md

 OPTIONAL - For hands-on support to the Member State from JRC:

 - JRC needs to have ssh access to the account.
-JRC provides the public key that is used on it's own DIAS resources.
+JRC provides the public key that is used on it's own CDSE resources.
 - The public key needs to be appended to the ~/.ssh/authorized_keys file on the MS VM.
 - JRC to confirm ssh access.